 London Design Festival

-The London Design Festival is an annual event to promote London as the design capital of the world.
+The London Design Festival is an annual event to celebrate London as the design capital of the world.
 During the festival, hundreds of large-scale installations, exhibitions and events pop up in unique spaces across London.
-This year the festival takes place from 15th – 23rd September across dozens of locations, including some of the capital’s top museums.
-Family-friendly highlights include a series of alphabet chairs which people are encouraged to explore and make words with at Broadgate, and an interactive maze in the courtyard at the V&A Museum.
+This year the festival takes place from 14th – 22nd September across dozens of locations, including some of the capital’s top museums.
+The V&A Museum is the official festival hub and is filled with an extraordinary range of design installations for the festival.

 Cost: Varies according to event.